 Large bolt cutters, which can be as long as 48 inches, can handle hardened steel rods, heavy chains, and thick threaded cable up to 7/16 of an inch in diameter.

-Bolt cutters vary in weight from about 2 pounds for smaller 8-inch cutters to around 8 pounds for the larger 48-inch cutters.
+Bolt cutters vary in weight from about 2 pounds for smaller 8-inch cutters to around 8 pounds for larger 48-inch cutters.

 Bolt cutters come in various cut styles, including angled, shear, clipper, center, and hydraulic.

-- Angled cut bolt cutters feature a head angled between 25 and 30 degrees.
+- Angled-cut bolt cutters feature a head angled between 25 and 30 degrees.
 This design makes it easier to position the tool’s head to make lower cuts.
 This style of bolt cutter can cut off nails and screws protruding from wood flush to the surface.

-Hydraulic bolt cutters use a motor to power the cutting blades.
-A hydraulically-powered piston drives the cutting edge forward with significantly more force than handle-operated bolt cutters can produce.
+- Hydraulic bolt cutters use a motor to power the cutting blades.
+A hydraulically powered piston drives the cutting edge forward with significantly more force than handle-operated bolt cutters can produce.
 Due to this additional power, hydraulic bolt cutters can cut soft metals nearly an inch in diameter.

 Bolt cutter handles also have metal stops near the neck, which prevent them from closing too closely together, causing the blades to overlap.